oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/INC-Sample-for-Tensorflow/README.md

 The sample demonstrates how to:

 - Use Keras from TensorFlow* to build and train a CNN model.
-- Define a function and class for Intel® Neural Compressor to quantize the CNN model.
+- Define a function and class for Intel® Neural Compressor (INC) to quantize the CNN model.
-  - The Intel® Neural Compressor can run on any Intel® CPU to quantize the AI model.
+  - The Intel® Neural Compressor (INC) can run on any Intel® CPU to quantize the AI model.
   - The quantized AI model has better inference performance than the FP32 model on Intel CPUs.
   - Specifically, the latest Intel® Xeon® Scalable  processors and  Xeon® processors provide hardware acceleration for such tasks.
 - Test the performance of the FP32 model and INT8 (quantization) model.